-Personalise Your Sketch.
+Personalise your app.

-1. Change the colour
+Change the colour

 The function setAll() can be given a number of different values including: RED, GREEN, and BLUE.
 Go ahead and delete the word GREEN inside the brackets and replace it with the colour of your choice all in capital letters.
 For example if you prefer red, your app will look like this.